kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 You can specify a Git repository URL by adding a special `git::` prefix to the URL address.
 After this prefix, provide any valid Git URL with one of the protocols supported by Git.
 In the URL, you can specify a branch, commit, or tag version.
 You can also add the `depth` query parameter with a number that specifies the last revision you want to clone from the repository.

 >**NOTE:** If you use `depth` together with `ref`, make sure that `depth` number is big enough to clone a proper reference.
-For example, if you have `depth=1` and `ref` set to a commit from the distant past, the URL will not work as you clone only the first commit from the master and there is no option to do the checkout.
+For example, if you have `depth=1` and `ref` set to a commit from the distant past, the URL will not work as you clone only the first commit from the `master` branch and there is no option to do the checkout.

-These are the allowed addon repository URLs provided in CAC or AC custom resources in case of Git:
+These are the allowed addon repository URLs provided in CAC or AC custom resources for Git:
 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1
 kind: ClusterAddonsConfiguration